 So, now what?

 So, what now?
 Do we take to not discussing any topic on the "edge"?
 Even my wife was ecstatic that I no longer said anything when she went to mass.
 She seems to think that since they have a mass on the Sabbath at 9:00 AM, I should realize that the Catholic church is trying to cross the bridge between true Biblical worship and their daily image-based, paganistic, man-centered, man interceding for Christ (the priests), martyr for every day of the year type of worship.
+Having a mass on the Sabbath is not the same as keeping the Sabbath.
+It is a holy day set apart (santified) by God for our rest.
 I say nothing any more, and at least that is keeping our marriage more stable.
 I just feel like I am sacrificing obedience to God for a stable marriage.
 That is wrong.
 I call it "Dry Times."

 This year (2017), my wife found out about a new Bible published in September of 2016.
 We ordered one and used it during our daily Bible studies and reading.
 One day, about two weeks later, she said out loud, "I'm starting to see what you have been talking about.
 It makes much more sense when you read it in this Bible."
 Halleluiah!

 Since then, we have ordered five more copies of the Complete Jewish Study Bible for our friends and family.
 It is written from the perspective of those who wrote the original documents (Jews) and the meaning of the passages becomes infinitely more clear than the typical versions on the market (NIV, KJB, NASB, NLT, etc).
 Since then, my wife has voluntarily stopped attending the Catholic mass, and even the Protestant/Methodist church we attended for a couple of years.
 But now, she knows exactly why.